YoussefAzzouzz/Internify/README.md

-AI Report Summarizer
+📝 AI Report Summarizer
-Overview
+🚀 Overview

-AI Report Summarizer is a Java-based service designed to automatically generate concise summaries of technical or academic reports and export them as PDF documents.
-The service leverages Azure OpenAI for AI-powered summarization in French and Apache PDFBox for PDF generation.
+AI Report Summarizer is a Java-based service that automatically generates concise summaries of technical or academic reports and exports them as professional PDF documents.

+Using Azure OpenAI, it produces clear, structured summaries in French, and with Apache PDFBox, it creates well-formatted PDFs suitable for sharing or archiving.

-This project allows users to easily transform lengthy reports into clear, structured résumés that highlight objectives, methodology, results, and conclusions.
+This tool is perfect for transforming lengthy reports into easy-to-read résumés highlighting objectives, methodology, key results, and conclusions.

-Features
+✨ Features

-AI-powered summarization: Generates structured and professional summaries in French.
+🤖 AI-powered summaries: Generate structured, formal summaries in French.

-PDF export: Converts summaries into well-formatted PDFs with line wrapping and UTF-8 font support.
+📄 PDF export: Produce clean, readable PDF files with proper UTF-8 font support.

-Handles long reports: Limits input to 8000 characters to ensure smooth AI processing.
+⏱️ Handles long reports: Limits input text to 8000 characters for smooth processing.

-Error handling: Provides meaningful messages if reports are empty, missing, or if AI processing fails.
+⚠️ Error handling: Provides clear messages if reports are missing, empty, or if AI processing fails.

-Usage

-Generate a résumé as text: The service extracts text from an existing PDF report and produces a concise summary using AI.

-Generate a résumé PDF: The AI-generated text is converted into a PDF with proper formatting and font support.

-Setup
+🛠️ Setup

-Azure OpenAI API Key: Required to generate summaries.
+Azure OpenAI API Key

+Required to generate summaries.
 Configure it in the service.

-TrueType Font (recommended): For proper French character support, download DejaVuSans.ttf and place it in the resources folder.
+Add TrueType Font (recommended)

+Download DejaVuSans.ttf for full French character support.

+Place it in: src/main/resources/fonts/DejaVuSans.ttf

+Dependencies

-Dependencies: Apache PDFBox and JSON libraries.
+Apache PDFBox

+JSON (org.json or similar)

+📚 Usage

+Generate a résumé as text

+Extract text from a report and produce a concise summary using AI.

+Generate a résumé PDF

+Convert the AI-generated summary into a PDF with proper formatting and font support.

-Notes
+💡 Notes

-Summaries are limited to 8000 characters for AI input.
+Summaries are limited to 8000 characters to ensure smooth AI processing.

-PDFs are dynamically wrapped to fit page width.
+PDF text is dynamically wrapped to fit page width.

 If a TrueType font is not available, the service can fall back to Helvetica, but some French characters may require cleaning.

-Example Workflow
+⚡ Example Workflow

-Extract text from a report.
+Extract text from a PDF report.

 Generate a French résumé using AI.

-Export the résumé to a PDF file.
+Export the résumé as a PDF file.

-This workflow allows users to quickly create professional summaries for reports stored in the system.
+This makes it quick and easy to create professional summaries from reports stored in your system.